 Reducing friction in training will help learners build good habits.
-Integrating training into their daily routine, making learning new habits friction-free, encourages the frequent engagement and repetition that build long-term retention.
+Integrating training into their daily routine, making learning new habits friction-free, encourages the frequent engagement and spaced repetition that build long-term knowledge retention.

 OttoLearn's agile microlearning platform is born out of these ideas.
 The OttoLearn model encourages very short, frequent sessions — daily or several times a week.
 Otto sends learners reminders to build the training habit.
 The sessions are short enough that learners do them right away, removing the friction of scheduling.

 OttoLearn’s adaptive algorithms deliver targeted training to each learner, never forcing them to do irrelevant training.
 It identifies their knowledge gaps and fills them, ensuring that training is always relevant.

 And Otto fits easily into learners’ workflow as a performance support tool.
 It’s available on-demand on any device the learner is using, whether a laptop, a desktop, a smartphone or a tablet.
 It’s a fun, friction-free way to review essential information and practice applying it in true-to-work mini-scenarios.

 No friction = More training

 Offer engaging training, delivered in the workflow, that takes minutes to complete and, before you know it, your learners will have an automatic, daily Otto habit.
-They’ll review all essential content regularly, deepen their mastery and build long-term retention.
+They’ll review all essential content regularly, deepen their mastery and build long-term knowledge retention.